 Intelligence Service KGB, six metres below street level.

 Stichting Onterfd Goed (SOG) is the only non-profit organization

-in The Netherlands that has specialized in dissolving (museum) collections
+in The Netherlands that is specialised in dissolving (museum)

 - DF3OE's Teleprinter Museum